In this article, we’ll show you how to display data from your Salesforce reports on your Geckoboard dashboards.

 Metric: Sum of Amount, Average Probability, Average Number of Employees, Record Count

-Now that you have a good grasp of how things work, let’s check out how to build the widget in Geckoboard 📈
+Now that you have a good grasp of how things work, let’s build the widget in Geckoboard

-Building and displaying the widget on your dashboard
+Build and display an example Salesforce widget on your dashboard

 - Click Add widget, located in the top right of your dashboard.